-- (iii) Investment shares held for pure investment purpose Not applicable. - (iv) Investment shares whose purpose of holding changed from pure investment to purposes other than pure investment for the current fiscal year

-(v) Investment shares whose purpose of holding changed from purposes other than pure investment to pure investment for the current fiscal year
+- (iii) Investment shares held for pure investment purpose Not applicable. - (iv) Investment shares whose purpose of holding changed from pure investment to purposes other than pure investment for the current fiscal year Not applicable. - (v) Investment shares whose purpose of holding changed from purposes other than pure investment to pure investment for the four fiscal years preceding the current fiscal year and the current fiscal year.Not applicable.